StanfordORB/Stanford-ORB/README.md

 First, we provide object masks for all images, stored in the folder of ``*_mask`` for blender representation and ``masks`` for LLFF/Colmap representation.
 Feel free to use/ignore them during the training.

-Second, to support the task of relighting, in each data folder (e.g. baking_scene001) we also provide the camera poses of test images from other scenes (e.g. baking_scene002 and baking_scene003).
+Second, to support the task of relighting, in each data folder (e.g. `baking_scene001`), we also provide the camera poses of test images from other scenes (e.g. `baking_scene002` and `baking_scene003`).
 In the blender representation, the data is stored in ``transforms_novel.json``; In the LLFF representation it's stored in ``novel_id.txt`` and ``poses_bounds_novel.npy``; In the COLMAP representation it's stored in ``sparse/<novel_scene_name>/*.bin``.
 Note that all the novel camera poses are transformed to align with the original poses, so no further adaptation is required for the users.
-In other words, you can directly use them as additional test poses.
-See the evaluation section for more details.
+In other words, you can directly use them as additional test poses as shown in the example dataloader [here](https://github.com/StanfordORB/Stanford-ORB/blob/9a559af9de855a0f37f96dd2670c9a5f970e22c0/orb/datasets/mymethod.py#L323).

 ## Evaluation
 Save the output of your method following [this](./examples/test/mymethod.json) example, and run the following: